uis-se-capstone-fall2021-2/chess/scope.md

 - A User may play against another User
 - A User can view their game history
 - Hovering a game piece in the UI will show potential paths of movement
-- The application should keep a game log in algebraic notation and the user should be able to export the log as a .PGN file to be used with other chess software.
 - Users should have the option to play timed matches, where running out of time counts as a loss.
 - "Mini game" where the board is set up so that checkmake is possible in X number of moves.
 If User does not checkmate in X moves the board is reset to original position, if User wins they can choose to play again.